Remote Learning Provision January 2021

 Huntingtower recognises the importance of education and strives to provide the best education possible for its pupils.
 We recognise that the role of the Academy is significant in providing a progressive set of experiences and concepts that will allow our pupils to not only deepen their knowledge and understanding of the world but will provide the foundation for all future learning and their role as a citizen in the 21st Century.

-From September 2020, the Government requires all school to provide a curriculum that all pupils can access if even they are required to access it remotely.
+From September 2020, the Government required all schools to provide a curriculum that all pupils can access if even they are required to access it remotely.
 Concerns still remain surrounding parents’ ability to access online learning both in terms of access to technology as well as the ability to support their children during ‘academic hours’ but the Academy will strive to provide a comprehensive and considered curriculum.

 Dylan Williams (2019) stated that